codedge-llc/pigeon/docs/APNS Apple iOS.md

     * Full-text string of the file contents (useful for environment variables)
     * `{:my_app, "certs/cert.pem"}` (indicates path relative to the `priv` folder of the given application)

+    Alternatively, you can use token based authentication:

+    ```elixir
+    config :pigeon, :apns,
+      apns_default: %{
+        key: "AuthKey.p8",
+        key_identifier: "ABC1234567",
+        team_id: "DEF8901234",
+        mode: :dev
+      }
+    ```

+    * `:key` - Created and downloaded via your developer account.
+Like `:cert` this can be a file path, file contents string or tuple
+    * `:key_identifier` - The 10-character key identifier associated with `:key`, obtained from your developer account
+    * `:team_id` - Your 10-character Team ID, obtained from your developer account

 2. Create a notification packet. **Note: Your push topic is generally the app's bundle identifier.**

     ```elixir